canonical/open-documentation-academy/wsl/how-to/install-ubuntu-wsl2.md

 ```
 ## Enjoy Ubuntu on WSL!

-That’s it!
-In this tutorial, we’ve shown you how to install WSL and Ubuntu on Windows 10 or 11.
+In this guide, we’ve shown you how to install WSL and Ubuntu on Windows 10 or 11 and get the latest updates.

 We hope you enjoy working with Ubuntu in WSL.
 Don’t forget to check out [our blog](https://ubuntu.com/blog) for the latest news on all things Ubuntu.